-- 1. Taking an approved "GP" course (see p.68) - 2.
+- 1. Taking an approved "GP" course (see p.66) - 2.
 Participating in an international co-op program or internship - 3.
 Studying abroad - 4.
-Going on a course-based faculty-led international study trip - Completing one semester of secondary or post-secondary education outside the United States - Satisfy the Physical Education requirement.
+Going on a course-based faculty-led international study trip - · Satisfy the Physical Education requirement.

 This requirement may be satisfied by successfully completing two activities in any one of the items listed below, or in a combination of items: